 In Texas, a residential care home (also known as a personal are home) is a private residences most often within a subdivision that offer personal care services, assistance and supervision to four or more persons.
-Personal care homes offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities.
-Personal care homes are generally located in quiet residential neighborhoods and typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.
+They offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities.
+They typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.